-- Agency quality design without the price tag
+- Quality design without a high price tag

-- Free lifetime access to your files and file storage
+- No extra charge for lifetime access to your files and file storage

 Favicons: What Are They?